Search This Blog

 The Office of Foreign Asset Controls out of the Treasury Department is also a site you will have to visit to see if there are any specially designated nationals or targeted countries that the US has regulations against selling to:

 Sanctions Programs and Country Information

 The US State Department and the US Customs and Border Protection regulate and assist in import and export matters.
 I strongly suggest you visit their web sites.
 The State Department controls high technology items and weapons through the International Traffic in Arms Regulation (ITAR).
 Export licensing under the ITAR can be a lengthy process.
 Services and technical data as well as products of a weapons or high technology nature requiring licenses appear on a controlled items list in the ITAR.
 A company can unwittingly make an illegal export of technical data simply by conveying the wrong specifics regarding a controlled item to a foreigner over the phone.
-The serious nature of ITAR violations can be seen in case histories at the following web site:

 For an excellent article on ITAR compliance please see: